ruboto/ruboto/README.md

 Make sure the "android" command is in your path:

-    ruboto.rb gen app --package com.yourdomain.whatever --path path/to/where/you/want/the/app --name Name --target android-8
+    ruboto.rb gen app --package com.yourdomain.whatever --path path/to/where/you/want/the/app --name NameOfApp --target android-8

 <a name="packaging_task">